German units of measurement: Nösel

 An Ahm was a measure used for wine or beer.
 An Eimer ("Bucket") was a container that was a fifth of an Ahm.
 A Viertel ("Fourth") was a fourth of an Eimer.
-A Stübchen ("Cozy Room") also a Stauf was a measure of wine or beer that was equal to two Kannen.
+A Stübchen ("Cozy Room"), also called a Stauf, was a measure of wine or beer that was equal to two Kannen.
 It was the approximate amount of wine or beer that could serve an entire room in a tavern.
 A Kanne was a measure of wine or beer large enough to fill a humpen (tankard) or krug (wine flagon or beer pitcher).
 A Quartier ("quarter-measure") was a fourth of a Stübchen.
 A Nösel was a cup or mug of wine or beer.

 Actual volumes so measured, however, varied from one state or even one city to another.
 Within Saxony, for example, the "Dresden jar" held approximately 1 USqt, so a nösel in Dresden was about 1 USpt.
 The full volume of a "Leipzig jar" measured 1.2 L; the Leipzig nösel was therefore 0.6 L.